tlepple/data_origination_workshop/README.md

 ---

 The setup script will build and install our `Data Integration Platform` onto a single Linux instance.
-It installs a data generating application, a local SQL database (PostgreSQL), a Red Panda instance, a stand-alone Kafka Connect instance, a Debezium plugin for Kafka Connect, a Debezium Server, Minio, Spark and Apache Iceberg.
+It installs a data-generating application, a local SQL database (PostgreSQL), a Red Panda instance, a stand-alone Kafka Connect instance, a Debezium plugin for Kafka Connect, a Debezium Server, Minio, Spark and Apache Iceberg.
 In addition, it will configure them all to work together.

 ---
 ---